Here are 21 Spaniel breeds that you may like!

 The Clumber Spaniel is among the most low-keyed and easy going of the Sporting Dogs, although is still very much a hunter at heart.
 Indoors, he is quiet, calm, gentle and rather lazy.
 Preferring to curl up on a sofa, they enjoy snoozing and eating.

 The Working Cocker has a wider, flatter head, and a shorter coat.
 As the name implies, they are used as working dogs, and excel at flushing and retrieving.
 They are energetic and strong, and can work a long day in the field.
 At home they are loving and affectionate, and bond very closely with their owners.
+They are among the most popular British spaniel breeds.

 The English Springer Spaniel is an affectionate, sociable companion that can also serve as a working dog.
 The breed is well known for being smart.